Learn some life hacks to help you with the fine balancing act of meeting your spending needs now and saving for later.

 Insurance products are offered through nonbank insurance agency affiliates of Wells Fargo & Company and are underwritten by unaffiliated insurance companies.
 Guarantees are based on the claims-paying ability of the issuing insurance company.

-Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
-WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Wells Fargo Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.

 Brokerage products and services are offered through Wells Fargo Advisors, a trade name used by Wells Fargo Clearing Services, LLC, and Wells Fargo Advisors Financial Network, LLC, Members SIPC, separate registered broker-dealers and nonbank affiliates of Wells Fargo & Company.

-Wells Fargo Bank, N.A. offers various advisory and fiduciary products and services, including discretionary portfolio management.
-Wells Fargo affiliates, including Financial Advisors of Wells Fargo Advisors, a separate nonbank affiliate, may be paid an ongoing or a one-time referral fee in relation to clients referred to the bank.
-The bank is responsible for the day-to-day management of the account and for providing investment advice, investment management services, and wealth management services to clients.
-The role of the Financial Advisor with respect to bank products and services is limited to referral and relationship management services.
+Wells Fargo Bank, N.A. (“the Bank”) offers various banking, advisory, fiduciary and custody products and services, including discretionary portfolio management.
+Wells Fargo affiliates, including Financial Advisors of Wells Fargo Advisors, may be paid an ongoing or one-time referral fee in relation to clients referred to the Bank.
+In these instances, the Bank is responsible for the day-to-day management of any referred accounts.

 © 2023 Wells Fargo Bank, N.A.
 All rights reserved.
 NMLSR ID 399801 Equal Housing Lender.